matter-labs/foundry-zksync/README.md

 > Aliases: `zkforge zkbuild`, `zkforge zk-compile`, `zkforge zkb`.

-Compile smart contracts to zkEvm bytecode and store the compiled output files in a logical directory structure `<PROJECT-ROOT>/zkout/` for easy retrieval by other components of the application.
+Compile smart contracts to zkEVM bytecode and store the compiled output files in a logical directory structure `<PROJECT-ROOT>/zkout/` for easy retrieval by other components of the application.

 ```sh